jevolk/SPQF/README.md

 	* The duration of a voting motion.
 	* The duration of effects passed by a vote.
 	* The duration each yea or nay vote adds or subtracts from the effects, respectively.
-	* Effects are reserved asynchronously when they expire.
-	* All outputs to public channel and/or users in private configurable.
+	* All outputs to public channel and/or users in private are configurable.

 * **Limits**